ronaldoussoren/modulegraph/doc/modulegraph.rst

 please let us know if you need these methods in your code as they are on track to be made private methods before the 1.0 release.

+.. warning:: The methods in this section will be refactored in a future release, the current architecture makes it unnecessarily hard to write proper tests.

 .. method:: determine_parent(caller)

    Returns package node that contains the *caller*.
 Returns :data:`None` when